mitoc/website/_pages/rentals/index.md

       - /images/rental/pic4.jpg
 ---
 <div class="alert alert-danger">
-<p><strong>Stratton Student Center Closure (Feb 4th, 2023): The student center and gear office are closed indefinitely due to burst pipes and flooding.
+<p><strong>Stratton Student Center Closure (Updated Feb 23th, 2023): The student center and gear office are closed until fall due to burst pipes and flooding.
 Official MIT updates can be found <a href="https://studentlife.mit.edu/cac/stratton-student-center/w20-repair-updates">here</a>.
-There is no access for anyone to the gear office at this time. </strong></p>
+There is no access for anyone to the MITOC office at this time and we have not yet been allowed in to retrieve gear.
+We are resuming office hours out of the MITOC boathouse in N52 but still have an exceedlingly limited supply of gear.
+Check the <a href="https://mitoc.mit.edu/calendar">calendar</a> for office hour locations and times.</strong></p>
 </div>

 <div class="alert alert-warning">
-<p><strong>COVID Access Update (Jan 2023): You must comply with <a href="http://web.mit.edu/covid19/">MIT's COVID-19 policies</a> to access the Stratton Student Center.
-The Stratton Student Center is only accessible to the public until 7pm.
-An MIT ID card or Tim Ticket is required to enter the building after 7pm.</strong></p>
+<p><strong>COVID Access Update (Jan 2023): You must comply with <a href="http://web.mit.edu/covid19/">MIT's COVID-19 policies</a> to visit MIT's campus.</strong></p>
 </div>

 **Please read this whole page before coming in to rent gear for the first time.** There is some administrativia involved, and planning ahead will help your rental go smoothly.